Fiat 500 review

 Clean lines extend to the interior, where there's now less clutter and a wider fascia.
 The infotainment system is far more powerful, thanks to the arrival of U Connect 5, with a digital instrument display and high-definition 10.25-inch touchscreen.
 Occupants will enjoy more space and there's a better driving position, but the boot remains compact at 185 litres.

-Safety also takes a leap forward, thanks to new sensors that will offer the latest autonomous emergency braking, lane keeping and blind-spot monitoring to help avoid collisions.
+Safety also takes a leap forward, thanks to new sensors that offer the latest autonomous emergency braking, lane keeping and blind-spot monitoring functionality to help avoid collisions.
 The electric Fiat 500 has been awarded a four-star Euro NCAP rating, which is a reasonable score for a car of this size; in the same group of tests, the Renault ZOE got rescored to zero stars.
 Top-spec La Prima versions of the 500 add a 360-degree view and blind-spot monitoring.

 Which Is Best?